 Yes!
 We don’t want to thicken the plot anymore at this point, so we will say it like it is.
 You need to adapt your blog post introduction to the type of blog you write and the audience you have.
 Sometimes, a blog introduction can take the shape of only one phrase.
 Other times, you need to write an entire paragraph, as we usually do.
 The other thing about death and taxes is that all blog posts need a catchy introduction to determine people to make that journey with you until the end.

-How to Write a Good Article: Blog Introduction Examples and Tips
+How to Write a Blog Intro: Examples and Tips

 Now, this is a suspenseful twist, isn’t it?
 Luckily, we have a few blog introduction examples, tips, and best practices for you to consider!